Please Donate

 We may collect and process the following data about you:

 • Information you give us.
-You may give us information about you by applying to live in our Homes, submitting an application to work, volunteering for us, donating to us or by corresponding with us by phone, e-mail or otherwise.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information and personal description.
+You may give us information about you by applying to live in our Homes, submitting an application to work, volunteering for us, donating to us, being a supplier or by corresponding with us by phone, e-mail or otherwise.
+The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, right to work documentation and personal description.
 You may also give us information through our website, social media pages, Family Connections, or by entering a competition.

 • Sensitive personal data.
-We sometimes collect and use “sensitive personal data” about our employees, residents, potential residents and volunteers.
+We sometimes collect and use special category data (sensitive personal data) about our employees, residents, potential residents, users of other services such as Day Care and volunteers.
 This is defined as information about racial or ethnic origin, political opinions, religious or other similar beliefs, trade union membership, physical or mental health, sexual life, and criminal allegations, proceedings or convictions.
 We collect sensitive personal data to help us monitor equal opportunities, for safeguarding purposes, and to ensure that if you are, or wish to be, a resident, we are able to care for you appropriately.

 • Technical information when you visit our website, including the Internet Protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, geographical location, browser plug-in types and versions, operating system and platform